PortalNetwork/stellar-ns/README.md

 ![SNS stack](./assets/stack/s-4.jpg)

 ### Protocol Layer
-The BNS protocol is a standard which can make the Stellar Name Service more efficient.
-The protocol connects different layers together and increase more business capacity, enhance the usability and reduce the complexity.
+Stellar Name Service can utilize the BNS protocol to modularize the business logic and provide the well-designed interfaces to let other services easily integrated with.
+Following the BNS protocol achieve the goals from connecting different layers to increase more business capacity, enhance the usability and reduce the complexity.
 ![SNS stack](./assets/stack/s-5.jpg)

 ### User Control Layer